Climate Action Position Statement

 Climate change has critical implications throughout our value chain.
 We release carbon dioxide into the atmosphere when we consume energy from fossil fuels – directly in our factories or indirectly to produce the fertilizers used by farmers who supply our raw materials – or contribute to deforestation through expansion of agriculture lands.
 When those same farmers grow crops to produce our raw materials, the plants sequester carbon, both in the parts we buy and those we don’t.
 This carbon cycle for agriculture is central to our share of climate impacts and our opportunities to reduce them.

-The framework below applies the carbon cycle and carbon budget concepts to inform our strategies for tackling our emissions.
+The framework below (Figure 3) applies the carbon cycle and carbon budget concepts to inform our strategies for tackling our emissions.
+(Note that the actions included in this figure are illustrative examples and not comprehensive).
 By focusing on actions within our value chain and associated with clear, measurable emissions reductions, we can make significant progress toward our GHG reduction targets.
-Concurrently, we can explore strategies that sequester carbon within our value chain to help counterbalance emissions we can’t avoid.
+Concurrently, we can explore strategies that sequester carbon within our value chain to help counterbalance emissions we can’t reduce.
 Emission reduction activities outside our value chain will not be factored into our carbon accounting, as our focus is on reducing emissions related to our business.
-(Note that the actions included in this figure are illustrative examples and not comprehensive).
 Our theory of change is that by employing strategies to reduce our direct emissions and sequester carbon within our value chain, while exploring opportunities to invest in carbon sequestration activities outside our value chain, we can stay within our carbon budget.

-Energy efficiency plays an important role in contributing to our emissions targets, and Mars will continue to pursue innovative solutions to reduce energy use in our direct operations.
-Switching to renewable and low-carbon energy sources is another increasingly important strategy for reducing emissions from our direct operations.
+Switching to renewable and low-carbon energy sources is an increasingly impactful and cost-effective strategy for reducing emissions from our direct operations.
 Our strategy relies on both on- and off-site renewable energy projects.
-All off-site and some on-site projects rely on the electrical grid for transmission and to balance energy generation with consumption.
-As it isn’t possible to track electrons through a grid we use attribute tracking systems established by governments, grid operators or private contracts such as renewable energy certificates and other instruments.
+All off-site and some on-site electricity projects rely on the electrical grid for transmission and to balance energy generation with consumption.
+As it isn’t possible to track electrons through a grid, we use attribute tracking systems established by governments, grid operators or private contracts such as renewable energy certificates (RECs) and other instruments.
 These systems allow us to build an information bridge between the output of a generating asset and Mars’ energy use.

 Thermal energy makes up nearly two-thirds of Mars’ current energy demand in direct operations, so we consume significant volumes of natural gas at our sites.
-While a comparatively clean and efficient fuel source, we realize that we can’t depend on natural gas to reach our GHG reduction targets.
-With this in mind, we are working on low carbon (such as certain biomass options) and zero carbon (such as solar thermal) energy sources at project and structural levels, to make it easier for all companies to procure and source low-carbon thermal energy.
+While a comparatively clean and efficient fuel source, we realize that we can’t reach our GHG reduction targets if we are depending on natural gas.
+With this in mind, we partnered with the Renewable Energy Buyers’ Alliance and others to launch the Renewable Thermal Collaborative, a coalition for scaling up renewable heating and cooling solutions.
+We are working on low carbon (such as certain biomass options) and zero carbon (such as solar thermal) energy sources at project and structural levels, to make it easier for all companies to procure and source low-carbon thermal energy.

 Land use and deforestation

 Mars takes a systems approach to land impact.
 Building on our deforestation prevention policy, we are working to better measure and reduce the land use impacts in our value chain.
-Agricultural and land-use change related GHG emissions represent nearly one quarter of global human emissions and three-quarters of Mars’ value chain emissions.1 By fully integrating agriculture-related land use change into our GHG reduction target, Mars is establishing a quantitative metric for tracking reductions in deforestation.
-Coupled with our existing work on deforestation and our new target on total land use, this represents a significant step forward in our deforestation prevention efforts.
+Agricultural and land-use change related GHG emissions represent nearly one quarter of global human emissions and 80% of Mars’ value chain emissions.
+By fully integrating agriculture-related land use change into our GHG reduction target, Mars is establishing a quantitative metric for tracking reductions in deforestation.
+Coupled with our existing work on deforestation and our complementary target to “freeze” total land use, this represents a significant step forward in our deforestation prevention efforts.

 Few companies include land use change in their emissions reporting and GHG targets because of lack of data or standardized accounting methodologies.
-Working with several external partners on the World Food LCA Database project to update ecoinvent2, a database that provides full life cycle environmental impact data on thousands of products, Mars has estimated our GHG emissions from land use change.
-We are also working with external partners and other companies on a project to refine the method for allocating these emissions to raw materials and drive standardization of these calculations.
+Working with several external partners on the World Food LCA Database project that provides full life cycle environmental impact data on thousands of raw materials, Mars has estimated our GHG emissions from agriculture and land use change.
+We are also working with external partners and other companies to refine the method for allocating these emissions to raw materials and drive standardization of these calculations.

 Mars has three primary options for reducing our emissions related to the raw materials in our value chain: